 How Is Tongue and Groove Flooring Made?

-Careful woodworking is necessary to make tongue and groove flooring.
+Careful woodworking is necessary to make tongue and groove floors.
 To create a snug seam between floorboards, precise cuts must be made to ensure that the tongue and groove sides fit perfectly.
 A table saw, shaper or router table are the best tools to cut tongue and groove joints.
-Although the shaper is the easiest method, all three pieces of equipment can be used to make tongue and groove flooring.
+Although the shaper is the easiest method, all three pieces of equipment can be used to make groove and tongue flooring.

 Depending on which tool is used, the cutting process varies.
 The tongue and groove must be cut separately using the table saw.
 A board is passed through the blade several times to achieve a crisp cut.
 Once the tongue side is complete, the groove side can be cut or vise versa.